karlospn/adops-nuget-validation-task/README.md

 ```

-These whitelist is telling the following information:
+These whitelist is telling the following information.
 Allow the following nugets to be whitelisted:
 - All nuget that starts with "Microsoft.*" and all the versions
   - But if the nuget is "Microsoft.NetCore.App" allow only to use version 2.2.0
 - All nugets that start with Serilog.* allow to use versions 2.8.x and 2.9.x